Food-Coop/foodcoops-pwa/README.md

 Product: Individual products of wares in the warehouse.

 **Menge**<br>
-Amount: The specific count, weight or volume (depending on the Produkt in question), that the *Produkt* is measured in.
+Amount: The specific count, weight or volume (depending on the product in question), that the *Produkt* is measured in.

 **Kategorie**<br>